ouStanleyy/instagram-clone/README.md

 <h3 align="center">Instantgram (Instagram Clone)</h3>

   <p align="center">
     A clone of a popular social media platform, <a href="instagram.com">Instagram</a>.
-Users on Meetup may host live/virtual events, organize groups, and meet like-minded peers based on interests, hobbies, professions, and more.
+Users on Instagram can share posts (videos and photos) to their network of followers.
     <br />
     <!-- <a href="https://upload.wikimedia.org/wikipedia/commons/1/10/Meetup.png"><strong>Explore the docs »</strong></a> -->
     <br />
     <br />
-    <a href="https://lets-meetup-clone.herokuapp.com/">Live Link</a>
+    <a href="https://instagram-clone-6n2p.onrender.com/">Live Link</a>
        ·
-    <a href="https://github.com/Daniel-Wong94/meetup_Project/wiki/DB-Schema">DB Schema</a>
+    <a href="https://github.com/ouStanleyy/instagram-clone/wiki/Database-Schema">DB Schema</a>
        ·
-    <a href="https://github.com/Daniel-Wong94/meetup_Project/wiki/API-Documentation">API Documentation</a>
+    <a href="https://github.com/ouStanleyy/instagram-clone/wiki/API-Documentation">API Documentation</a>

    <!-- <a href="https://github.com/github_username/repo_name/issues">Report Bug</a> -->
    <!-- · -->
    <!-- <a href="https://github.com/github_username/repo_name/issues">Request Feature</a> -->